-■ Funding issues.

-Other resource issues.

-- Other resource issues.
+• Other resource issues.

 Give an example of when a change in services has occurred due to funding issues and the outcome of the situation.

 Give an example of when a change in services has occurred due to other resource issues and the outcome of the situation.

 5. The network:

-b.
+- a.
+Establishes criteria for the inclusion of providers in the network. - b.
 Implements written procedures for the selection of participating providers.